MaxLap/activerecord_follow_assoc/README.md

 `follow_assoc` can follow all kinds of associations: `belongs_to`, `has_many`, `has_one`, `has_and_belongs_to_many`.

 `has_one` will actually be treated as a has_one.
-So `my_posts.follow_assoc(:last_comment)` won't return every comments of the posts in `my_posts`, only first one of each.
+So `my_posts.follow_assoc(:last_comment)` won't return every comments of the posts in `my_posts`, only last one of each post.

-No query is executed by `follow_assoc`, so the `my_posts` query isn't loaded from the database.
-It's only when the resulting relation is used that the query is executed.
+No query is executed by `follow_assoc`.
+The `my_posts` query isn't loaded from the database either.
+It's only when the resulting relation is used that the built query is executed (as a regular query would be).

 ## Why / when do you need this?